owensgl/biol525D/Topic_8-9/readme.md

 ARG0018	0.999990 0.000010
 ARG0028	0.999990 0.000010
 ```
 All the ANN samples are one group and all the ARG are a different group, which makes sense, since they are different species.
-We're going to plot these results, but before we leave the command line, lets also calculate Fst between the groups (or species in this case) using vcftools.
+We're going to plot these results, but before we leave the command line, lets also calculate Fst between the groups (or species in this case) using the perl tool vcf2fst.pl.
+This is a custom script from Greg, since we want to keep the numerator and denominator from the Fst calculations, which is hard to do.

-Vcftools needs to know which samples are in which groups for Fst, so we need to make lists of each sample in each group.
-For this example, its as easy as selecting by sample name.
+We need two files, a sample info file and a group file.
+The sample info file tells the program which population each sample is in and the group file tells the program which populations to compare.
+We can make them here:

 ```
-cat samplelist.txt | grep ANN > ann.samplelist.txt
-cat samplelist.txt | grep ARG > arg.samplelist.txt

-vcftools --gzvcf vcf/full_genome.filtered.vcf.gz  \
-	--weir-fst-pop ann.samplelist.txt \
-	--weir-fst-pop arg.samplelist.txt \
-	--out analysis/full_genome.filtered
+for i in `cat samplelist.txt`;
+	do echo -e "$i\t${i/%????/}";
+done > sampleinfo.txt
+echo -e "ANN\t1\nARG\t2" > popinfo.txt

+zcat vcf/full_genome.filtered.vcf.gz |\
+perl /mnt/bin/vcf2fst.pl sampleinfo.txt popinfo.txt \
+> analysis/full_genome.filtered.fst.txt

 ```
 We're going to move from the command line to desktop Rstudio, but as a last step lets copy our samplelist file to the analysis directory so we can use it later.